bkil/secuchart/data/_doc/1-presentation.md

 * Previous question on official issue tracker or mailing list
 * Screenshots
 * Source code
-* Lacking all of the above: external reviews and user comments
+* Lacking all of the above: Wikipedia, external reviews and user comments

 ## Features: Property and value details